S T U A R T L E T H E

 In The Skin of A Matriarch

+They buried their mother in April.
+The rain hadn’t stopped since.
+It remained cold and consistent, and it soaked through the bones of the old farmhouse, as though the house itself was mourning too.
+Elin had barely spoken at the funeral.
+No one expected her to.
+She was nineteen, the youngest of three, and the only one still living on the farm when it happened.
 Their father had passed years earlier, and the question of what to do with the house had remained suspended in silence, like so many things.
 She had died in the kitchen.
 A sudden hemorrhage.
-She’d cut herself, badly and the wound, paired with a grand mal seizure, had torn through her like lightning.
+She’d cut herself badly and the wound, paired with a grand mal seizure, had torn through her like lightning.
 She bled out on the floor, convulsing.
 The blood seeped through the floorboards and into the grain of the wood.
 They never quite got the stain out.
+Elin had found her curled, stiff and glazed in her own red ruin.
+By May, the house had quieted.
+Except for Elin’s voice, drifting through the halls at night.
+Sometimes laughing.
+Sometimes singing lullabies in a trembling alto.
+Sometimes speaking softly, intoning recipes, warnings, bedtime prayers, all in their mother’s voice.
+The siblings let it be.
+Grief moves in strange shapes.

 Marta, the eldest, drove up from the city.
 Neil came in from Duluth.
-They brought store-bought pastries and supermarket flowers, unsure whether they were arriving for mother’s day as celebration or a wake.
+They brought store-bought pastries and supermarket flowers, unsure whether they were arriving for Mother’s Day as celebration or a wake.
 Miriam had arrived late the night before, driven in by her husband, Mark, with their three children who now played in the backyard near the old pig pen.

 The Beast In The Bramble